 The study revealed an imbalance in the number of patients diagnosed with cancer between the lorcaserin and placebo groups.
 Of the 12,000 participants in the study, "462 (7.7 percent) patients treated with lorcaserin were diagnosed with 520 primary cancers compared to the placebo group, in which 423 (7.1 percent) patients were diagnosed with 470 cancers."

 Additionally, it was found that the risk of cancer increased the longer someone took lorcaserin.
-This increase was enough for the FDA to decide that this medication simply presents too much of a risk.
+This increase was enough for the FDA to decide that Belviq simply presents too much of a risk.
 In other words, the increased likelihood of developing cancer does not outweigh the benefit of weight loss for these patients.

 Belviq is known to produce drug dependence, especially if taken in incorrect dosages.
 If you are worried about stopping the medication, talk to your doctor.
 Be sure to monitor your blood sugar or pressure if applicable.

 If you or someone you know has suffered from cancer we may be able to help you get much-needed compensation.
-Call our attorneys today at (800) 553-8082, or fill out our online form for a free consultation.Litigation History to Date
+Call our attorneys today at (800) 553-8082, or fill out our online form for a free consultation.

-It is hard to speculate on what the settlement value of these cases might be.
-But we do know that cancer claims in mass torts like this case settle in excess of $500,000.
-The Roundup cancer cases should settle soon and will be a good indication of what the settlement value of the Belviq cases could be.Getting a Lawyer for Belviq Cancer Cases
+It is hard to speculate on what the settlement compensation payouts of these cases might be.
+But we do know that cancer claims in mass torts like this case may resolve for settlement amounts that exceed $500,000.
+Do our Belviq lawyers think the settlement amounts in the Belviq cases will be that high?
+It is too early to tell.Getting a Lawyer for Belviq Cancer Lawsuits